cebrini/100-days-of-code/log.md

 ### Day 20: Aug 16, 2016

-**Today's Progress:** Worked on Roman Numerial Converter Again.
+**Today's Progress:** Worked on Roman Numeral Converter Again.
 Getrting close!

-**Thoughts:** Turned my attention back to the Roman Numerial Converter problem and actually made some real progress.
+**Thoughts:** Turned my attention back to the Roman Numeral Converter problem and actually made some real progress.
 I hope to be finished with it by the end of Wednesday.

+### Day 21: Aug 17, 2016

+**Today's Progress:** Finally completed the Roman Numeral Converter challenge.